-Oh and by the way, I was jumping with the famous Dangal girls – Fatima Sana Shaikh (“Geeta Phogat” in Dangal movie) and Sanya Malhotra (“Babita Phogat” in Dangal movie).
+Oh and by the way, actually bungee jumped with the famous Dangal girls – Fatima Sana Shaikh (“Geeta Phogat” in Dangal movie) and Sanya Malhotra (“Babita Phogat” in Dangal movie).
 In fact, Sanya did Jumping Heights’ 50,000th jump.
 It’s crazy but the first three jumpers at Jumping Heights were also women.
 Talk about celebrating girl power, eh?

 Here, you can watch this video